jakobii/test-falsy/README.md

 # Test-Falsy
-A Falsy Checking Powershell Utility
+A Falsy Checking Powershell Utility.
+Evaluating falsy in powershell is not fun.
+This is a handy utility I include in almost all my scripts.
+Feel free to use it.

 # Getting Started